 One of the biggest challenges you'll face when freelancing is trying to win new clients.
-From the very moment you start out, winning work will be the most important aspect of your business but it's incredibly tough to do so.
+From the very moment you start, winning work will be the most crucial aspect of your business.
+Still, it's incredibly tough to do so.
 Especially if you've never had any experience in marketing before.

-The web offers endless training and education and there is a wealth of free e-books, training tutorials, forums and online communities teaching you everything you need to know about marketing and winning work.
+The web offers continuous training and education, and there is a wealth of free e-books, training tutorials, forums and online communities teaching you everything you need to know about marketing and winning work.

 Then spend an hour every day working on your marketing.
 Never rest on your laurels.
-Read this article on 100 inspiring ways to market your business for some extra ideas.
+Read this article on 100 inspiring ways to market your business for some fresh ideas.

 Problem 7: Your freelancing is taking up too much time

 You're working all hours, evenings and weekends to make ends meet.
 You're slogging because you're afraid of the work drying up.
 You're making hay while the sun shines.
 For these reasons, it means your freelancing is taking over your life.

 If you're working too many hours, ask yourself this – are you charging enough?
 It's one of the first questions to consider.
 Because if you're too busy, it might mean you're too cheap.
 If you're confident, you've got enough steady work to cover the bills – test the water and start to increase your day/hourly rate.